 Maintaining the correct level of fluid and electrolytes within the body (homeostasis) is crucial for life.
-When some conditions influence normal fluid intake and output, the body may be at risk for dehydration.
+When some conditions influence normal fluid intake and output, the body may be at risk of dehydration.

 The fast method of rehydration is through the injection of parenteral solutions into the body supply.
-The large majority of Compounded Sterile Preparations (CSPs) set by IV technicians are LVPs, large volume parenterals.
+The large majority of Compounded Sterile Preparations (CSPs) set by IV technicians are LVPs.
 Because these products are administered directly into the human blood supply, the solutions must possess certain chemical properties that render them safe for the patients.
-For example, the human blood plasma has a pH of 7,4 (slightly alkaline)and this value must be maintained for optimum health.
+For example, the human blood plasma has a pH of 7,4 (slightly alkaline) and this value must be maintained for optimum health.
 In this regard, some facilities inject a buffer solution into the CSP, such as sterile sodium bicarbonate, to neutralize the pH and inhibit misaligned values.

-The isotonic property means that the CSPs have relatively the same number of dissolved particles and the same osmotic pressure as human blood plasma (conversely: Hypertonic solutions -tipically TPN- contain a greater number of dissolved particles; Hypotonic solutions contain fewer dissolved particles).
-In light of potential hazards, CSP preparations must be in adherence to USP Chapter Guidelines (Pharmaceutical Compounding - Sterile Preparations) or other reference pharmacopoeias, as EP or JP.
+The isotonic property means that the CSPs have relatively the same number of dissolved particles and the same osmotic pressure as human blood plasma (conversely: Hypertonic solutions -typically TPN- contain a greater number of dissolved particles; Hypotonic solutions contain fewer dissolved particles).
+In light of potential hazards, CSP preparations must be in adherence to USP Chapter Guidelines (Pharmaceutical Compounding - Sterile Preparations) or other reference pharmacopoeias, such as Ph.
+Eur. or JP.

 Large-volume parenteral (LVP) -or, simply, LVPs- are sterile preparations of 250 ml or greater that are administered parenterally.
 The most common LVPs are IV solutions compounded from a standard/base solution, such as 0.9% sodium chloride (known as NS, too), dextrose 5% in water (D5W), dextrose 5% in normal saline (D5NS), and Lactate Ringer (LR) solution.